scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

 * Does it support C++?

 Before you set out, you should consider your use case.
-When interfacing with native code, there are usually two usecases that come up:
+When interfacing with native code, there are usually two use-cases that come up:

 * Existing code in C/C++ that needs to be leveraged, either because it already exists, or because it is faster.